bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Notice that I'm grouping all the routes by wrapping them inside the routes jsx element.
-Also note that the nav tags are outside of the routes tag, meaning that navigation is outside the routes.
+<p>Notice that I'm grouping all the routes by wrapping them inside the routes jsx element.
+Also note that the nav tags are outside of the routes tag, meaning that navigation is outside the routes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-i.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->